 Don’t miss out on the latest movies – take your baby to the movies.
 Called Spit the Dummy at Reading Cinemas and Bring Your Baby at Event Cinemas, these movie sessions are suited to those with babies.
 The lights are dimmed but not completely dark so you can feed babies or keep an eye on little ones.

 Go to the beach or a pool

 In summer, take little ones down to the beach.
-The Canoe Pool at Newcastle Beach, the shallow area at Merewether Beach and Granny’s Pool at Blacksmiths Beach are ideal spots to take babies and toddlers.
+The Canoe Pool at Newcastle Beach, the shallow area at Merewether Beach Ocean Baths and Granny’s Pool at Blacksmiths Beach are ideal spots to take babies and toddlers.
 If you would prefer a pool, there are shallow toddler pools at Lambton Pool, Wallsend Pool, Charlestown Swim Centre, Speers Point Swim Centre, Swansea Swim Centre, Morisset Swim Centre and Maitland Pool.
 For more information on local swimming spots, check out our article 15 of Newcastle’s best beaches and ocean baths for kids.